DQ-LoRe: Dual Queries with Low Rank Approximation Re-ranking for In-Context Learning

 \section{Experiments on More LLMs}

 In this section, we present experiments on a broader set of LLMs using the GSM8K dataset.
-The results are presented in the table below.
+The results are presented in Figure \ref{fig:LLMs}.
 Due to computational resource constraints, our experiments are primarily conducted on three 7 billion-parameter scale models: Llama2-7b-hf~\cite{touvron2023llama}, Llama2-7b-chat-hf~\cite{touvron2023llama}, and Vicuna-7b~\cite{chiang2023vicuna}.

 We observe that compared to the retrieval baselines (EPR and CEIL), our method demonstrates significant improvements even on models with smaller open-source parameter sizes.
 Moreover, the effectiveness of our approach increases with the improvement in the model's instruction-following capability.
 However, we also acknowledge that, when compared to Complex-CoT and Auto-CoT, our method does not show as significant improvements on the LLaMa family 7 billion scale models.